-DBRS Morningstar would consider a positive rating action if First Capital successfully executes its super-urban strategy in a credit-accretive way, such that total debt-to-EBITDA declines below 9.8x and EBITDA interest coverage (including capitalized interest) increases above 2.38x on a sustained basis, all else equal.
-A negative rating action could occur if First Capital’s operating environment deteriorates further, such that total debt-to-EBITDA increases above 12.8x on a sustained basis, all else equal.
+DBRS Morningstar would consider a positive rating action if First Capital successfully executes its capital recycling initiatives in a credit-accretive way, such that the Trust's total debt-to-EBITDA declines below 9.8x on a sustained basis, all else equal.
+A negative rating action could occur if the Trust's total debt-to- EBITDA increases above 11.8x and if EBITDA interest coverage declines below 1.83x, or if secured debt-to-total debt is above 40% on a sustained basis, all else equal.

 DBRS Morningstar will publish a full report shortly that will provide additional analytical detail on this rating action.
 If you are interested in receiving this report, contact us at firstname.lastname@example.org.

 Information regarding DBRS Morningstar ratings, including definitions, policies, and methodologies, is available on www.dbrsmorningstar.com or contact us at email@example.com.

 140 Broadway, 43rd Floor